Skip to Content

 2. Swarm distributes workloads — Containers are scheduled across all nodes

-3. Images are pushed to workers - Via registry or direct transfer
+3. Images are transferred to workers — Via SSH streaming or registry

 dockflow deploy production # ✓ Deployment completed!
 Swarm cluster: 3 managers + 2 worker(s)